DudeShift/QobuzDownloaderX-Automation-AutoHotKey/README.md

 ## **Install Instructions:**
 1. At least once: Open QobuzDownloaderX, login with your account, set the download folder, and close.
 You will not need to open QobuzDownloaderX again.
-2. Move the released automation exe or current ahk script build to inside your QobuzDownloaderX folder next to QobuzDownloaderX.exe
+2. Move the released automation exe or current ahk script build to inside your QobuzDownloaderX folder next to QobuzDownloaderX.exe.
+If using Version 0.6 or higher and ahk script, must include [UIA-v2 by Descolada](https://github.com/Descolada/UIA-v2) UIA.ahk to folder as well.
 3. Open the automation exe or current ahk script build.
 Don't open QobuzDownloaderX.

 Warning: Please check for a QobuzDownloaderX updates before running as an update message box will break the automation